adityakmehrotra/Furthest-in-Future-Caching-Algorithm/README.md

 ### Run the Code
 - Downloard the required files:
-  - `Furthest_Algorithm.java`: Java file with the algorithm that counts the inversions in 2 arrays optimally in terms of time and space.
+  - `Furthest_Algorithm.java`: Java file with the algorithm that counts and returns the number of page faults achieved by furthest in the future paging optimally in terms of time and space.